 Industrial-organizational psychologists are employed within a broad range of work based settings (manufacturing, corporate, health, academia etc) and apply their skills and knowledge towards an equally broad range of organizational and workplace issues; such as, job satisfaction, leader/management development, teamwork, employee safety, training, testing and assessment.

 N.B.
-Outside the United States, Industrial/Organizational Psychology is more commonly known as 'occupational psychology' or 'work psychology.'
+Outside the United States, Industrial/Organizational Psychology is more commonly known as 'occupational psychology' or 'work/business psychology.'

 The American Psychological Association (APA) provides some very useful information on pursuing a career in Industrial and Organizational Psychology.
 Such as:

 You can read the APA I–O psychology career information in full HERE.

 This excellent webinar introduces the field of industrial-organizational psychology and discusses the daily activities of I-O psychologists employed in various sectors of the workforce.
 Panelists with different I-O-related careers answer questions about several aspects of their work, including job duties, demands, and rewards, as well as the qualities needed for success!

 Division 14 of the American Psychological Association and organizational affiliate of the Association for Psychological Science, the Society for Industrial and Organizational Psychology is the leading membership organization for those involved in the practice and teaching of I-O psychology.